rodionsibov/rodionsibov/README.md

 ### Hi there 👋

+I am Rodion.
+I have a life interest for all things web and developing code.
+The fact is that I get a huge moral satisfaction, when I create or improve something with my own hands.
+And in programming the results of your actions can be seen instantly.
+I like it a lot.

+I am engaged in front end development, user interface design, accessibility + usability, and digital publishing workflows committed to open access.

 <!--
 **rodionsibov/rodionsibov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.